-Wild Turkey 101 – 8 Years Old – 50.5% ABV – distilled by the Austin, Nichols Distilling Co., Lawrenceburg, KY – bottled on/abt 1991
+Wild Turkey 101 – 8 Years Old – 50.5% ABV KSBW – “distilled in Kentucky,” bottled by the Austin, Nichols Distilling Co., Lawrenceburg, KY

-Tasted neat in a Glencairn after what seemed like an eternity of a few minutes rest …
+Tasted neat in a Glencairn after (what seemed like an eternity) of a few minutes rest …

-Finish: long and full of satisfying warmth, waves of maple syrup & rich honey (really sits on the palate for quite some time)
+Finish: long and full of satisfying warmth – waves of maple syrup & rich honey (really sits on the palate for quite some time)

-When people say glut era bourbon is a world away from what we find now … they’re often right.
-Is this as good as the 1981 Wild Turkey 101/8 sample I reviewed?
+When people say glut era bourbon is a world away from what we find now, they’re often right.
+Is this as excellent as the 1981 Wild Turkey 101/8 bourbon I recently reviewed?
 No, but it’s pretty close.
-Is it as good as the coveted 12 year bottles like “Cheesy Gold Foil” or Beyond Duplication?
-No, those are unique and have much more floral/herbal notes – very special pours.
-Old WT 101/8 is a better daily in my opinion – full of honey, tobacco, leather, and vanilla.
-It’s a shame it’s not around any longer.
-It’s also a shame that Russell’s Reserve 10 Year can’t bump up to 101 proof, but alas another story for another day.
+Is it as excellent as the coveted 12-year bottles like “Cheesy Gold Foil” or Beyond Duplication?
+No, those are unique and have more intense floral/herbal notes (very special pours, in my opinion).
+Dusty Wild Turkey 101/8 is a better daily in my opinion – full of honey, tobacco, leather, and vanilla.
+It’s a shame it’s not around any longer, at lease domestically.
+It’s also a shame that Russell’s Reserve 10-year can’t bump up to 101 proof, but that’s another story for another day.

 Rating: 4.5/5 🦃